niubichain/eth-pos-testnet-toy/README.md

 # will trigger the `sudo` command.
 make prepare

-# Create genesis data for the new testnet.
 make genesis

-# Create a new testnet node.
+# Create genesis data for the new testnet,
+# and create an initial node instance for it.
 make create_initial_node

 # Start the node.